jsenv/importmap-node-module/readme.md

 `treeshakeMappings` parameter is a boolean controlling if mappings will be treeshaked according to the import found in your files.

+When enabled, only the mappings actually used by your files will be generated.
+It will drastically decrease the importmap file size.
+This is the default behaviour as long as `dev` parameter is disabled.

-When disabled, all mappings needed for Node module resolution will be generated.
+When disabled, all mappings needed for node _esm module resolution_ will be generated.
 During development, you can start/stop using a mapping at any time.
 In that case it's more convenient to keep unused mappings in the generated importmap.
 Consequently `treeshakeMappings` parameter is disabled when `dev` parameter is enabled.

-When enabled, only the mappings actually used by your files will be generated.
-This is the default behaviour as long as `dev` parameter is disabled.
-It will drastically decrease the importmap file size.

 </details>